 Lymphoma is classified according to sensitivity to prior chemotherapy (chemosensitive or chemoresistant).

-The classification of conditioning regimen intensities is based on the agents, doses and schedules used.
-Several classifications are available, and for this report we used a composite classification.
-Cases defined as reduced-intensity by the transplant center were classified as reported.
+The classification of conditioning regimen intensity is based on the agents, doses and schedules used.
+Several classification systems are available, and for this report we used a composite classification.
+Cases defined as reduced-intensity by the transplant center were classified as such.
 Cases without such information and with available data on chemotherapy agents, radiation and doses, were classified according to the CIBMTR operational definition of conditioning regimen intensity: